Orbyfied/ConnectedTextureMaker/README.md

 ## Installation
 First make sure you have JDK 13 or higher, as the program is written in it.
 Now download the `built` folder, this has the pre-built JAR file, two types of shell scripts (`.bat` for Windows and `.sh` for Mac and Linux).
+Then open a terminal or some shell, go to the downloaded `built` folder and type `gentextures` in it, along with the parameters (See the section down below).
+To open a GUI you can also just double click on the `gentextures` file.
 If a JNI error occurs or if it tells you that `java` was not found, check your JDK installation or change the path in `javapath.txt` to the absolute path of your JDK 13+'s `java.exe`.
-Then open a terminal or some shell, go to the downloaded `built` folder and type `gentextures` in it, there you will see how the arguments work.

 ## Usage
  - GUI Syntax